Donabate: Newbridge House and Estate

-Donabate has a fine historical "Big House and Estate" at Newbridge Estate.
-Newbridge House is a Georgian mansion built for Charles Cobbe, Archbishop of Dublin in 1736.
+Newbridge House, within Newbridge Estate, just outside the core settlement of Donabate, is a Georgian mansion built for Charles Cobbe, Archbishop of Dublin in 1736.
 It sits on 370 acres of eighteenth-century landscaped parklands with perimeter woodland belts and fine vistas across lawns and wildflower meadows.
 The grounds also include a late medieval castellated tower house named Lanestown Castle.
 The estate was bought by Fingal County Council in a unique arrangement with the Cobbe family in 1985 and is now a public park, playground and model farm, while the family continue to maintain an apartment within the main building on a part-time basis.
 The park also contains playing pitches used by local sports clubs.

 Newbridge House was a location for the 1965 film The Spy Who Came in from the Cold.
 In 2009 a previously unrecognised rare portrait of William Shakespeare was found to have been hanging in the drawing-room of the house.

 The Farm at Newbridge is located to the west and north of Newbridge House and beside the walled garden.
 Between 1989 and 1990, the County Council Parks Department undertook the renovation, reconstruction and restoration of the courtyard, haggard and adjoining buildings.
 A number of farm animals and fowl are now housed here, including several rare or show breeds, and it is operated as a visitor attraction.

 Transition Town Donabate Portrane

-Donabate's "Transition Town" movement have run a number of projects in the Donabate area.
-These include a local weekly food market and developments to change the disused St. Ita's Gardens & Farm into a working community farm and orchard.
+Donabate's "Transition Town" movement ran a number of projects in the area, including a local weekly food market and developments to change the disused St. Ita's Gardens & Farm into a working community farm and orchard.